This week on the Truth for Teachers podcast: 10 things every white teacher should know when talking about race in the classroom

 You can know in your heart that you don’t hate anyone but still contribute to their oppression.

-You can love black culture, music, and slang while benefitting from systems that are designed to elevate you above black people in social status.
+You can love Black culture, music, and slang while benefitting from systems that are designed to elevate you above Black people in social status.

 The worst thing you can do is take a knee-jerk reaction to any mention of racism and assume it doesn’t apply to you.
 We all have a lot to learn and examine in that area.
 No white person, including myself, is exempt.
+We ALL need to do the work in uncovering and rooting out bias and internalized anti-Blackness.

 2. There is no such thing as reverse racism.